markembling/storelet/README.rst

 ::

-    $ pip install elephant_backup
+    $ pip install storelet

 Getting Started
 ---------------

 Your backup scripts will be simple Python files.
-Simply import ``elephant_backup`` and use as follows:
+Simply import ``storelet`` and use as follows:

 ::

-    import elephant_backup
+    import storelet

-    with elephant_backup.ZipBackup("example") as backup:
+    with storelet.ZipBackup("example") as backup:
         backup.include_directory("/home/mark/some/directory")
         backup.include_directory("/some/other/directory")